Tales of the Walking Dead

 Tales of the Walking Dead is an American post-apocalyptic horror drama anthology television series created by Scott M. Gimple and Channing Powell.
 The fourth television series within The Walking Dead franchise, it is a spin-off to The Walking Dead, which is based on the comic book series of the same name by Robert Kirkman, Tony Moore, and Charlie Adlard.

-Tales of the Walking Dead premiered on AMC on August 14, 2022.
+Tales of the Walking Dead aired on AMC between August 14 and September 18, 2022.
+It is set to be followed by a series titled More Tales from the Walking Dead Universe.

 Premise

 Tales of the Walking Dead is an episodic anthology series that is based on new and existing characters within The Walking Dead universe.